 Urban sights quickly give way to rural delights as you wind north and west from Sherwood.
 The tour route slips past the Tualatin River National Wildlife Refuge, a restored floodplain that provides a haven for nearly 200 bird species and other animals.
 Trails, overlooks and a wildlife center welcome visitors.

-Wetlands soon turn into tidy farm fields, orchards and acre after acre of hazelnut groves; this region grows nearly 90 percent of the nation’s hazelnuts.
-Plentiful roadside stands and U-pick farms make it easy to bring home a bit of the current harvest, from strawberries, blueberries and marionberries to peaches, plums, apples and more.
+Wetlands soon turn into tidy farm fields, orchards and acre after acre of hazelnut groves; Oregon grows nearly 90 percent of the nation’s hazelnuts (also known as filberts).
+Roadside stands and U-pick farms make it easy to bring home a bit of the current harvest, from strawberries, blueberries and marionberries to peaches, plums, apples and more.

 Gaston to Gales Creek

 As the tour route swings north, the foothills of the Coast Range provide a scenic backdrop for undulating hillsides striped with vineyards — and the perfect climate for growing grapes.
 Here in the northern part of the Willamette Valley, cool-climate varietals like pinot noir and pinot gris are transformed into world-class wines.
-Area wine-tasting rooms, like those along the Sip 47 wine tour (between Gaston and Forest Grove), invite visitors to sample the latest local vintages.
-Visit the Washington County Visitors Association in Beaverton for information about more than 30 wineries in the area.
+Area wine-tasting rooms such as Montinore Estate, invite visitors to sample the latest local vintages.
+Visit the Washington County Visitors Association in Beaverton, or Tualatin Valley.org, for information about more than 30 wineries in the area.

 Banks to Helvetia

 The Tualatin Valley was one of the earliest regions settled by Oregon Trail pioneers.
-The small communities along the way still reflect the diversity of immigrants drawn to the region by land-grant programs — including Dutch in Verboort, Scottish in Roy and Swiss in Helvetia.
-Several historic sites along the route, like the 1878 Old Scotch Church (Tualatin Plains Presbyterian Church), offer insights into Oregon’s territory days.
+The small communities along the way still reflect the diversity of immigrants drawn to the region by landgrant programs — including Dutch in Verboort, Scottish in Roy and Swiss in Helvetia.
+Several historic sites along the route, like the 1878 Old Scotch Church, offer insights into Oregon’s territory days.